Tik Tik Tik (2018 film)

-Tik Tik Tik is a 2018 Indian Tamil-language science fiction disaster thriller film written and directed by Shakti Soundar Rajan.
-The film features Ravi Mohan, Nivetha Pethuraj, and Aaron Aziz, Ramesh Thilak, Arjunan, Vincent Asokan, and Jayaprakash.
-The film is inspired from the 1998 Michael Bay film Armageddon.
+Tik Tik Tik is a 2018 Indian Tamil-language science fiction action film written and directed by Shakti Soundar Rajan.
+The film features Ravi Mohan, Nivetha Pethuraj, Aaron Aziz, Ramesh Thilak, Arjunan, Vincent Asokan and Jayaprakash.
+It is inspired from the 1998 Michael Bay film Armageddon.

-The film was released on 22 June 2018, and received mixed reviews from critics and audiences, who praised Jayam Ravi's performance, cinematography, background score, soundtrack and VFX, but criticized its logic-defying sequences and writing.
-It grossed over ₹57.63 crore and was a commercial success at the box office.
+The film was released on 22 June 2018, and received mixed reviews from critics, who praised Ravi's performance, the cinematography, background score, soundtrack and VFX, but criticised its logic-defying sequences and writing.